franzholz/tt_board/Documentation/ChangeLog/Index.rst

 * 25.11.2006 Store the IP addresses for every post.
 This could be used with your firewalls to prevent unwanted visitors
 * 11.11.2006 11:11 Protection against spam words
 * 3.09.2006 Use the flexforms now.
 Reenter every plugin and choose the appropriate flexform texts instead of the former code fields.
 * 21.08.2006 ownership taken over by Franz Holzinger.
-Extra frontend plugin for the board's tree view using the same codes and different template files.
-It uses now static template files.
-The CSS template must be used if you use CSS styled content, which is the default for TYPO3 4.0.